 Book Project: Defiance and Resistance to International Norms

 In the last three decades, scholars and activists have argued that international pressure can improve human rights conditions around the world.
 “Naming and shaming” is now the preferred tactic of human rights organizations worldwide, and a number of studies in IR claim that transnational pressure can effectively improve states’ human rights practices.
 My book manuscript challenges this conventional wisdom.
 In many cases, human rights violations persist because of outside pressures to comply, not in spite of them.
 Indeed, international pressure can encourage violations and ramp up abuses, as well as fuel counter-norms that challenge the received order.

 The first part of the book manuscript develops my theory of norm defiance.
 When transnational pressure provokes a defensive reaction in relevant audiences, political leaders face incentives that penalize compliance with foreign norms and reward violations.
-The theory amends and extends existing models of international norm dynamics by explaining how international pressure can result in resistance to foreign imposition, increased norm violations, and the promotion of counter-norms.
+The theory amends and extends existing models of international norm dynamics by explaining how international pressure can result in discursive resistance, increased norm violations, and the promotion of counter-norms.
 Subsequent chapters provide support for theory by drawing on survey experiments, cross-national data, and in-depth case studies.
 Together, these findings cast doubt on the power of international pressure to promote human rights, while upending the received wisdom on the role of norms in world affairs.